UmeshAndroid/React-Native/README.md

           Call web service using axios and display response in list using listview.

 2. Manager:
           Firebase authentication using redux.
-Add data to firebase dataface.
+Add data to firebase database.
 Fetch data from firebase database.

 3. TechStack:
           Using redux display data in list.